 Index ETFs, like those that track the S&P 500, Nasdaq, etc., are great ways to heed the advice of Warren Buffett, who, along with in-depth data, showed that investors who simply stick to low-cost index funds tend to outperform the market.
 ETFs exist that track every index, sector, sub-group and even the farthest reaches of the financial markets.
-I venture to guess that, if one were to asked Mr. Buffett himself how to invest that $1000, he’d likely say to buy an index fund or its corresponding ETF…and if it came from the ’Oracle of Omaha’, that sort of advice would have to count for something!
+One ventures to guess that, if one were to ask Mr. Buffett himself how to invest that $1000, he’d likely say to buy an index fund or its corresponding ETF…and if it came from the ’Oracle of Omaha’, that sort of advice would have to count for something!

 Reputable Financial Education

 It’s easy to forget that knowledge and experience are powerful assets for self-directed investors.
 With that in mind, a smart way to invest money could be to choose to invest in a financial education.
 From simulated accounts, books and continuing education courses, to attending live events, trade shows and seminars, to group and even one-on-one mentoring, a price can’t be put on the value of an education.
-(Click to learn about Online Trading Academy’s free, 3-hour investing and trading class in your area.)
+(Click to learn about Online Trading Academy’s free, introductory investing and trading class in your area.)

 Shorter-Term, Variable-Risk Investments

-There are also smart ways to invest for those looking for more aggressive growth and/or income.
-Though more aggressive growth is synonymous with added risk, the educated investor should have a trading plan and risk management strategies in place to manage their risk and control losses.
-The more an investor learns about the financial markets and the different asset classes, the more confident they should become in choosing ways to invest that will meet their needs both now and in the future.
+There are also smart ways to invest for those looking for more aggressive growth and/or short-term income.
+Though more aggressive growth is synonymous with added risk, the educated investor should have a trading plan and risk management strategies in place to help manage their risk and control losses.
+The more an investor learns about the financial markets and the different asset classes, the more confident they should become in choosing ways to invest that could meet their needs both now and in the future.

 Equities, Futures and/or Forex Trading

 Crowdfunding today could represent a possible investment opportunity, with select crowdfunding investments offering potential returns that outperform the yields investors have (sadly) come to expect from traditional or fixed-income investments.
-Moreover, crowdfunding sites have been taking repeated steps to provide visibility and transparency, which helps investors to better identify and vet opportunities, access credit information and project track records, all of which could allow them to make more informed, smarter investing decisions.
+Moreover, crowdfunding sites have been taking repeated steps to provide visibility and transparency, which helps investors to better identify and vet opportunities, access credit information and project track records, all of which could allow them to make more informed, and potentially smarter investing decisions.